Disparities and Cancer

 Desikan, A., Carter, J., Kinser, S., Goldman, G. (2019).
 Abandoned Science, Broken Promises: How the Trump Administration's Neglect of Science Is Leaving Marginalized Communities Further Behind.
 Union of Concerned Scientists: Center for Science and Democracy.

-To begin this webinar Christine Ekenga, PhD, MPH, will present results from her research on sociodemographic disparities in exposure to airborne carcinogens in the St. Louis, MO-IL metropolitan area.
+To begin this webinar Christine Ekenga, PhD, MPH, presented results from her research on sociodemographic disparities in exposure to airborne carcinogens in the St. Louis, MO-IL metropolitan area.
 Most studies of disparities in air pollution exposure have been aspatial in nature, often overlooking the influence of local contexts when examining community characteristics.
 Dr. Ekenga used an innovative geospatial approach to develop spatial measures of sociodemographic segregation and evaluate risk of exposure to airborne carcinogens.
-Dr. Ekenga will discuss the results of this study and how this work is informing community-engaged approaches to promote environmental health equity.
+Dr. Ekenga discussed the results of this study and how this work is informing community-engaged approaches to promote environmental health equity.

 Anita Desikan, MPH, MS, and colleagues carried out an equity-based analysis on the location of groundwater and surface water contamination across the United States for the industrial chemical PFAS, a widespread chemical class known to heighten the risk of certain cancers.
 Specifically, Ms. Desikan and colleagues found that the demographic characteristics of communities located within a 5-mile radius of sites with high levels of PFAS contamination disproportionately consist of marginalized groups.
 While the literature has shown that communities across the US are affected by PFAS, this is the first time as far as authors of this study could tell that it had been shown that underserved communities are disproportionately burdened with exposure to PFAS contamination.